-A Convicted Offender index consists of DNA records from offenders convicted of qualifying state crimes and invenies required by the relevant jurisdiction to provide DNA samples.
+A Convicted Offender Index consists of DNA records from offenders convicted of qualifying state crimes and juveriles required by the relevant jurisdiction to provide DNA samples.

-Convicted Offender Lab
+Convicted Offunder Lab

-A forensic MA laboratory responsible for DNA profiles developed from Convicted Offender samples in New York State, this is the New York State Police Forensic Investigation Center in Albany.
+A forensic DNA laboratory responsible for DNA profiles developed from Convicted Offender samples of New York State, this is the New York State Police Forensic Investigation Center in Albany.